The Guardian Gazette

 INTERESTED IN SERVING ON THE FOUNDATION BOARD?

-Seeking Homecoming Dance Volunteers!
+Still looking for a few Homecoming Dance Volunteers!

 Hello Guardian Families,

 We are so excited to be back to school and putting on events for our students.
 Our leadership class has been working very hard this past year to put together an Ida B Wells High School Homecoming Dance that is fun for everyone!
-In order to involve our community more, we are looking for parents/guardians who are interested in chaperoning our dances.
+In order to involve our community more, we are still looking for a few parents/guardians who are interested in chaperoning our dances.
 This year, our Homecoming Dance will be on Friday, September 22 from 7-10pm.
 Chaperones will have to arrive 30 minutes early.
 There are four chaperoning options for homecoming night and this includes coat check, admissions, refreshments table, and chaperone in the dance room.
 We would love to have you come!

 To volunteer as a Homecoming Chaperone, please fill out the form linked here: https://forms.gle/DTu8bs39fn3rGPNG7